nrakhay/ONesports/README.md

-# ON Esports Bot for Discord
+# ONesports Bot for Discord

-Welcome to the implementation of the Discord Bot for [ONEsports.gg](https://onesports.gg/).
+Welcome to the implementation of the Discord Bot for [ONesports](https://onesports.gg/).
 Along the way, I implemented a Clean Code Architecture and made project structure separated into modules to provide future extendibility and flexibility.

 To get started with using this bot, please follow the setup instructions below.